michitaro/quickdb/README.md

 ### Unit tests
 Unit tests are also available.
-These tests can be run on single node.
+These tests can be run on a single node.
 The node must have data repository of `pdr2_dud` to run the tests.
 Set `REPO_DIR` in `quickdb/test_config.py` to point to the directory including `pdr2_dud`.

 ```bash
 pipenv install